PhilbertLou/Essential/README.md

 <h4>Tracking:</h4>
 <p>To choose how much to increment/decrement by, either click a button to use a preset value or set your own custom value in the input box.
 Then, all you need to do is click + or -, depending on what you want to do.
-Changes are immediately reflected and a graphical representation is given using how muc percent of the goal or limit has been reached.
-Thats it!
-No flashy effects or an overwhelmingly and intimidatingly amount of features, just the essentials. </p>
+Changes are immediately reflected and a graphical representation is given using how much percent of the goal or limit has been reached.
+That's it!
+No flashy effects or an overwhelmingly and intimidating amount of features, just the essentials. </p>

 ![Home Page](/readmeimages/rings.png)